redsanket/spark/external/oozie/guide/auth.rst

 Fetching Athenz oAuth2 Access Token
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For fetching Athenz oAuth2 Access Token, you need to follow same steps and configuration
+For fetching `Athenz oAuth2 Access Token <https://git.ouroath.com/pages/athens/athenz-guide/zts_access_token_guide/>`_,
-as the :ref:`Workflow with on-prem Athenz role token <workflow_with_Athens>` section
+you need to follow same steps and configuration as the :ref:`Workflow with on-prem Athenz role token <workflow_with_Athens>` section
 with just one additional parameter

 - ``athens.token.type`` : Value should be set to `oauth2` for fetching access token.